mahajanankur/boxq/docs/README.md

 ## 🌟 Success Stories

-> "Enterprise SQS reduced our message processing errors by 99.9% and improved throughput by 300%.
+> "BoxQ reduced our message processing errors by 99.9% and improved throughput by 300%.
 It's now our standard for all SQS operations."
 >
 > — **Senior Architect, Fortune 500 Company**